andrewhstead/stream-three-project/README.md

 elements which are common to sports league websites, such as news stories, game results and fixtures, information about teams, and the ability for fans to interact and purchase premium content or merchandise.

-Out of the Park Baseball was used to create a league consisting of eight teams, playing a 60-game league season each year.
+Out of the Park Baseball was used to create a league consisting of eight teams split into two 'Conferences' of four teams each, playing a 60-game league season each year with the winner of each Conference meeting in a best-of-seven game series to decide the overall champions.
 The league was created for a 2000 season, thus enabling archive data to be included and a league history added to the site.

 ## Contents